GSA/digitalgov.gov/content/posts/2015-04-27-are-faqs-still-relevant.md

 ---
+url: /2015/04/27/are-faqs-still-relevant/
 date: 2015-04-27 1:10:19 -0400
-title: 'Are FAQs Still Relevant?'
+title: Are FAQs Still Relevant?
 summary: 'Users have questions.
 Your content and website navigation can help them find answers, or potentially cause frustration.
-One tool for answering questions is up for debate\: are FAQ sections still relevant in 2015, or are they a relic of bygone days?
+One tool for answering questions is up for debate: are FAQ sections still relevant in 2015, or are they a relic of bygone days?
 Nielsen Norman Group recently published two articles arguing for the continued use and usefulness'
-authors: [awichman]
+authors:
+  - awichman
 categories:
   - Monthly Theme
   - UX